SUPERCAR NOSTALGIA IS A BLOG EXPLORING SOME OF THE GREAT OUT-OF-PRODUCTION AUTOMOBILES

 348 Serie Speciale

-By 1993, the market for high end cars was very different to when the 348 had been launched.
+By mid 1992, the market for high end cars was very different to when the 348 had been launched.
 A worldwide recession resulted in a slump in demand and many firms were still trying to sell new cars that had been over produced during the boom years.

-To try and stimulate sales in the USA, a limited edition 348 Serie Speciale was launched during 1993.
+To try and stimulate sales in the USA, a limited edition 348 Serie Speciale was produced between late 1992 and early 1993.

-100 were built, all of which featured leather-covered Kevlar sports seats, a deep front spoiler, body coloured aprons, exposed tail lights, chrome prancing horse badges, widened rear track and a sports exhaust that liberated an additional 10bhp.
+100 were built (33 tb and 67 ts), all of which featured leather-covered two-piece Kevlar sports seats from the US-spec.
+F40, a deep front spoiler, body coloured aprons, exposed tail lights, chrome prancing horse badges, widened rear track and a sports exhaust that liberated an additional 10bhp.

 348 Maranello Speciale